Can I Sell My House Without Both Owners’ Signatures?

 HomeLight’s Agent Match platform can connect you with a top-performing agent in your area who can help advise you on the right course of action and connect you with a qualified family or real estate law professional.

 If you’re worried about the hassle of listing and selling your home on your own without your spouse or partner’s help, you may want to consider convenient alternative options to sell your home.
-HomeLight’s Simple Sale platform lets you compare near-instant, no-obligation cash offers from our network of pre-approved buyers along with an estimate of what a top real estate agent can sell for on the open market.
+HomeLight’s Simple Sale platform lets you compare near-instant, no-obligation cash offers from our network of pre-approved buyers along with an estimate of what a top real estate agent can sell your property for on the open market.

 Header Image Source: (Caitlin Childs / Flickr)